Wogrim/Java-Notes/readme.md

 ## exceptions

-make an exception class with the class that throws it
+you can make your own exception class with the class that throws it
 ```
 class MyException extends Exception{}
 class ExceptionThrower{